-Gareth works in the Cell Surface Signalling Laboratory at the Wellcome Trust Sanger Institute and is interested in understanding how muscles are formed in an embryo, from single cells to the beautiful array of multinucleate fibres that comprise each muscle.
-Gareth studies this in zebrafish embryos to understand better the role of cell surface proteins in cell fusion, a process intrinsic to muscle development.
+Gareth worked in the Cell Surface Signalling Laboratory at the Wellcome Sanger Institute and was interested in understanding how muscles are formed in an embryo, from single cells to the beautiful array of multinucleate fibres that comprise each muscle.
+Gareth studied this in zebrafish embryos to understand better the role of cell surface proteins in cell fusion, a process intrinsic to muscle development.

 Daniela is a PhD student in the Experimental Cancer Genetics team under the supervision of Dave Adams.
 She uses exome sequencing to search for alterations in the genomes of familial melanoma patients that predispose them to develop this disease.

 Foad is a former clinical PhD student under the supervision of Allan Bradley.
 His research focussed on genetic and transcriptional variations following reprogramming of cells into induced pluripotent stem cells.

 Alistair is a Principal Bioinformatician in Dave Adams’ group at the Wellcome Sanger Institute, uncovering cancer genes using mouse models.